Prabowo Encourages Exploration of Nuclear Raw Material Elements

-Government initiates management of high commercial value minerals.
-Mineral Industry Agency will orchestrate rare earth element research
+The government is initiating the management of mineral materials with high commercial value.
+The Mineral Industry Agency will orchestrate research on rare earth elements.

 Table of Contents